greenyjwk/greenyjwk.github.io/_posts/Dev/2022-05-12-Pytorch-Note.md

 **mps is GPU accelerator for pytorch**

-mps doesn't support float64, and .to(torch.float) automatically converts to pytorch float 64.
-So I need to convey numpy float 32 first, then converts to pytorch tensor.
+mps doesn't support float64.
+And .to(torch.float) automatically converts from numpy ndarray to pytorch tensor float 64.
+So I need to convert numpy float 32 first.
+Then I need to convert Pytorch tensor.

 ```python
 train_eeg = np.float32(train_eeg)